Noxbuds/LD46/README.md

 # LD46
 My Ludum Dare 46 entry.
-Use TIC-80 to open servers_and_sockets.tic to see the source code; the other files and folders are the remnants of my first attempt and should be ignored
+Use TIC-80 to open servers_and_sockets.tic and see the source code.

 Servers & Sockets: an arcade-style game where you, the server administrator, must keep your website alive amidst a crisis that forced everyone to start working at home - using the internet!